xiaoyang-sde/knowledge-base/docs/programming-language/index.md

 - Object reference semantics: Each variable name could be a pointer that points to an object or value.
 The semantics treat object assignment and field access with a different semantic.

 - Name semantics: Each variable name could bind to a pointer that points to an expression graph.
 The result of each evaluation is memoized to eliminate redundant computations.

+## Function

+### Parameter

+- The arguments in the definition of a function are called the formal parameters of the function.
+- The argument passed to the function are called the actual parameters of the function.

+In languages that support positional parameters, the order of the arguments must match the order of the formal parameters.
+In languages that support named parameters, the call could list the name of each formal parameter for each argument.

+The formal parameter might have a default value, which makes passing the argument optional.
+In some languages, default parameters must all be place at the end of the parameter list.

+### Variadic Function

+The variadic function could receive a random number of arguments.
+Most languages gather variadic arguments and add them to a container and pass the container to the function for processing.

+### Parameter Passing

+- Value: The formal parameter gets a clone of the argument’s value or object.
+- Reference: The formal parameter is an alias for the argument's value or object.
+When a parameter is assigned, ti will affect the original value or object.
+- Object reference: The formal parameter is a pointer to the argument's value or object.
+When a parameter is assigned, ti won't affect the original value or object.
+- Name: The parameter points to an expression graph that represents the argument.